 Did it taste good?
 Yes, it was excellent, but I had to do some work on it first.
 The ungodly amount of mayo they slapped on it made it unbearable at times.
 I literally had to remove about 5 spoonfuls of it to make the sandwich edible.
 It was a huge task to finish it, but I was a good sport and ate the whole thing.
 No stomach aches or any other bowel-related problems showed up later in the day.

 I will be back to try other versions of the lomito at Fuente Alemana, and I highly recommend giving it a try.
 It’s a Santiago institution that even Anthony Bourdain paid a visit to.

 But I do have a lesson here: if you don’t speak Spanish and end up in Santiago one day, you must learn the phrase “sin mayonesa” – without mayonnaise.
 I will never understand the obsession with mayo in this country.
-I don’t hate mayo.
-I think it’s good in small doses.
-But after just six weeks in Chile, the simple sight of it makes me gag.
+I don’t hate mayo and I think it’s good in small doses, but after just six weeks in Chile, the simple sight of it makes me gag.